Critique of Kevin Lennard better known as “Keks Mafia”

 The talented “Keks Mafia” has other songs such as “Bike Wi”, “Gwa Da”, “I Fall Bouyon” and many more.
 He can be found on facebook @Kevin Lennard, and on Youtube and Instagram @ Keks Mafia or his songs can be downloaded at 365music.co

-Akheem Alexis is an Engish major at the Dominica State College
+Akheem Alexis is an English major at the Dominica State College

 Copyright 2012 Dominica News Online, DURAVISION INC. All Rights Reserved.
 This material may not be published, broadcast, rewritten or distributed.